 The International Vein Congress will be of value to those medical professionals working in the venous area, including: vascular surgeons, general surgeons, interventional cardiologists, interventional radiologists, cardiologists, cardiothoracic surgeons, phlebologists and other physicians, nurses and technologists.

-This activity is designated to address the following ABMS/IOM competencies: Patient Care, Medical Knowledge, Practice-based learning, and interprofessional collaboration.
+This activity is designated to address the following core and team competencies: Patient Care, Medical Knowledge, Practice-based learning, and interprofessional collaboration.